Perangelot/Perangelot.github.io/content/posts/install emacs on windows.md

 just want the familiar keybindings, you might want to check out [Link] this post.

-For those die-hards who already know al this, just put your configuration file in the folder the `/bin` folder containing the executables resides in.
+For those die-hards who already know all this, just put your configuration file in the folder which in turn contains `bin`.
 For me, that was `C:\Users\Vitus\AppData\Roaming`.
 Note that, especially if you use the famous package-manager `use-package`, you might need to start it more than once to get every package installed.